 Blanket peat ecosystems occur within a relatively narrow window of climatic conditions, characterised by warmer and wetter conditions, in temperate regions where precipitation exceeds potential evaporation by a ratio of about three to one (Wieder & Vitt 2006).
-Under such conditions, primary production exceeds decomposition and of soil organic matter, and therefore organic carbon (C) accumulates.
+Under such conditions, primary production exceeds decomposition of soil organic matter, and therefore organic carbon (C) accumulates.
 These ecosystems are a major terrestrial carbon store (Bain et al., 2011).
 Blanket peats (technically a soil with peat depth > 40cm) are now recognised as being under threat, not only from excessive erosion due to anthropogenic pressures (for example, harvesting, burning and grazing) (Renou-Wilson et al., 2011), but also from increases in C loss related to directional climate change (Gallego-Sala & Prentice., 2013).
 Streams and rivers are the major pathways along which organic C is conveyed from upland peatlands to downstream lakes and oceans.
-In most studies which have evaluated fluvial losses of both dissolved organic carbon, and particulate organic carbon, DOC has been identified as the dominant C form, representing between 60% and 88% of the total carbon load (Hope et al. 1997a; Tipping et al. 1997; Ryder et al., 2014).
+In most studies which have evaluated fluvial losses of both dissolved organic carbon, and particulate organic carbon, DOC has been identified as the dominant C form, representing between 60% and 88% of the total carbon load (Ryder et al., 2014; Hope et al. 1997a; Tipping et al. 1997).
 Hope et al. (1997b) concluded that, for British rivers as a whole during 1993, 0.68 Mt C of the fluvial carbon load was in dissolved form, representing 77% of total C export.
 In the west of Ireland, DOC was estimated to account for 60.5% of the total fluvial C load from the Glenamong sub-catchment (Ryder et al., 2014), a site which is also used in the current study